 Washing your facial hair with soap or shampoo can leave your skin seriously dry, ultimately leading to particularly uncomfortable itchiness.
 Similarly, both using regular soap and shaving are processes that cause skin dehydration, so mixing the two and shaving with soap will undoubtedly ensure irritation.

-Picking or pulling at your facial hair may well be tempting, but get too much into the habit and there is no doubt that it can damage that beard that you have worked so hard to grow.
+Picking or pulling at your facial hair may well be tempting, but get too much into the habit and there is no doubt that it can cause damaged hair folicles on the face, perhaps preventing your beard from achieving a complete, full look.

 Playing with it – especially in one specific spot – can be damaging to the hair follicles and lead to holes appearing in that carefully-crafted beard.
-Avoid a patchy beard that will never grow back by resisting the temptation to pick at it.
+Avoid a patchy beard that will never grow back by resisting the temptation to pick at it and gives off the appearance of facial hair loss.

 Perhaps you have already made too many of these mistakes on a regular basis and your beard is damaged beyond repair.
 Or maybe your facial hair has always been a bit patchy.
 Beard transplants have become really popular in recent times, and are a great option for anyone not happy with the condition of their facial hair.
 Beard transplants work similarly to a standard hair transplant, and are just as successful.
 They also grow naturally and at a normal rate.